 California Lawyers for the Arts, Writers’ Seminar, Book Collaborations, 1994.

 Stanford Publishing Course, Guest Faculty, 1982-83.

-1979-80: Instructor, part-time, College of Marin, Indian Valley Campus.
+1979-80: Instructor, part-time, College of Marin.
 Taught Introduction to Business.
-Community College Teaching Credential, State of California, in "Business and Industrial Management."
+Community College Teaching Credential for the State of California.

-1979-81: Instructor, part-time, Saint Mary’s College, Moraga, CA; Individualized Bachelor of Arts in Management (IBAM) external degree program.
-Taught Career and Life Planning (professional autobiography and portfolio writing), Management and Planning Concepts (principles of management), Contemporary Issues in Management (quantitative methods), and Advanced Writing (academic research and statistics).
-Supervised students’ Independent Study (learning contract) program and Senior Thesis.
+1979-81: Instructor, Saint Mary's College, Moraga, CA; Individualized Bachelor of Arts in Management (IBAM) external degree program.
+Taught Career and Life Planning, Management and Planning Concepts, Contemporary Issues in Management (quantitative methods), and Advanced Writing (academic research and statistics).
+Supervised students' Independent Study and Senior Thesis.

-1980-82: Instructor, part-time, University of San Francisco, Applied Economics external degree program.
-Taught Financial and Managerial Accounting, Financial Decisions-Making, Managerial Economics, Money and Banking, Research Methods and Statistics, and Advanced Research Methods.
-Supervised students’ Independent Study (learning contract) and Senior Thesis.
+1980-81: Instructor, part-time, University of San Francisco; Applied Economics external degree program.
+Taught Financial and Managerial Accounting, Financial Decision-Making, Managerial Economics, Money and Banking, Research Methods and Statistics, and Advanced Research Methods.
+Supervised students' Independent Study and Senior Thesis.